Katze zischt. Aggressive Katzen zÀhmen.

 "Can I leave an aggressive cat alone?"

-Leave them alone, but monitor their behavior.
-Seek professional help if necessary.
+Leave her alone, but keep an eye on her behavior.
+Seek professional help if needed.

 Taming a cat is a process that requires time and dedication.
-With the right methods and a lot of empathy, you can even get shy or aggressive cats used to you.
-The most important points at a glance:
+With the right methods and plenty of empathy, you can even get shy or aggressive cats used to you.
+Here's an overview of the most important points:

-• Understanding the causes: Shy or aggressive cats need different approaches.
+• Understanding the causes: Shy or aggressive cats require different approaches.

-• Be patient: Don’t rush into anything and respect the cat’s boundaries.
+• Be patient: Don't rush anything and respect the cat's boundaries.

 • Use positive reinforcement: Reward good behavior.